rse-ops/flux-hpc/README.md

 However, this isn't required - you can use the container to test the HPC app regardless of Flux!

+The builds are done via [this workflow](.github/workflows/build-matrices.yaml) that uses [uptodate](https://github.com/vsoch/uptodate) on changed files.

 ## Containers

 The following automated builds are provided: